weihuacern/weihuacern.github.io/_posts/2020-02-20-GRPC_BASIC_AND_EXAMPLES/2020-02-20-GRPC_BASIC_AND_EXAMPLES.md

 - **Compatible with JSON based HTTP server**: Although it is better to have one single communication framework in the full system, two communication frameworks may existed at same time in a system during system migration.
 One can move from one microservice to another to replace core communication framework gradually without breaking system.
 - **API Documentation**: API documentation is a must have for collaborative code development.
 For example, one can use [Swagger](https://swagger.io/) as a RESTful based API documentation tool.
 However, both API documentation and code implementation may need to be revisited if one changed the API data schema.
 However, since the programmable object is automatically generated in gRPC framework, both the documentation and programmable object can be modified accrodingly once Proto file have been changed.

-## How to setup gRPC server and client?
+## How to setup gRPC server and client

 Finally, after understand what and why about gRPC, let's do a hands-on section to play with gRPC server and client.